 Despite dire warnings by the Surgeon General, over 18% or more than 42 million U.S. adults continue to smoke, according to statistics from the Centers for Disease Control (CDC).
 Cigarette smoking and exposure to second-hand smoke kill more than 480,000 Americans a year.

 Yang et al (2013, Addictive Behaviors) did a systematic review of pharmacological interventions for smoking cessation to prevent weight gain.
-In general, about 80% of those who quit gain weight in the U.S. They noted that use of approved smoking cessation medications double the likelihood of quitting smoking, and combinations are particularly effective.
-Bupropion in combination with nicotine replacement therapy was effective in reducing weight gain post cessation; naltrexone, an opiate antagonist, (used for both drug and alcohol cravings) in combination with buproprion has been found to decrease weight gain compared to mono therapy with buproprion alone.
+In general, about 80% of those who quit gain weight in the U.S. They noted that the use of approved smoking cessation medications doubles the likelihood of quitting smoking, and combinations are particularly effective.
+Bupropion in combination with nicotine replacement therapy was effective in reducing weight gain post-cessation; naltrexone, an opiate antagonist, (used for both drug and alcohol cravings) in combination with bupropion has been found to decrease weight gain compared to monotherapy with bupropion alone.

 Bottom line: The relationship between weight and smoking is a complex one, and weight gain after smoking cessation is not completely understood.
 For the majority of those predisposed, it may be an inevitable occurrence, though there is considerable variation in how much weight gain occurs; there are some pharmacological combined treatments that may lessen the amount.
 Concerns about potential weight gain should never be an excuse to continue those “smoky days.”
 The benefits of smoking cessation far outweigh any risks from subsequent weight gain.